 The Secretariat mainly recruits graduates between the ages of 23 and 27 with strong research and writing abilities and a solid academic background.
 All applicants must be citizens of OSCE participating States and successful graduates of the OSCE Academy.
 Specific interests in the politics of the OSCE region, and particularly the former Soviet Union, are desirable.
 Excellent written and spoken English is required as this is the working language, and one other official OSCE language (French, German, Italian, Russian or Spanish) is desirable.
 Computer skills for word-processing and research are also necessary.
 All Fellowships demand a six month time commitment.

 Call for applications is announced via e-mail.

-The OSCE Academy holds a first round of selection and shortlist three candidates.
-Documents of shortlisted candidates then sent to the International Secretariat of the OSCE PA for a final decision.
+The OSCE Academy holds a first round of selection and shortlists three candidates.
+Documents of the shortlisted candidates are then sent to the International Secretariat of the OSCE PA for the final decision.

-For any questions contact Victoria Orazova, Alumni Affairs Coordinator: email@example.com or firstname.lastname@example.org
+For any questions contact Victoria Orazova, Head of International Office: email@example.com or firstname.lastname@example.org

 Sergey Marinin'14: "I keep telling all my friends and colleagues that the OSCE Academy in Bishkek is an exceptional academic, educational and training institution.
 It is even more than that – it is a strong and a vibrant community of brilliant people, who support each other, promote the region and contribute to their local communities.
 The importance of the Academy for the region can hardly be overestimated.
 And I would like to express my sincere gratitude to everyone at the Academy for the opportunity to become a part of a larger OSCE family, the possibility to learn from top international professionals and for providing me with lots of support through my career"